 (d) A permit duration not to exceed 5 years.

-(5) Permit issuance procedures:
+(5) Permit issuance public notice procedures:

-(a) Issuance of a new or renewed Simple ACDP requires public notice in accordance with OAR 340 division 209 for Category II permit actions.
+(a) Issuance of a new or renewed Simple ACDP requires public notice as a Category II permit action under OAR 340 division 209.

 (b) Issuance of a modification to a Simple ACDP requires one of the following procedures, as applicable:

-(A) Non-technical and non-NSR/PSD Basic and Simple technical modifications require public notice in accordance with OAR 340, division 209 for Category I permit actions; or
+(A) Public notice as a Category I permit action for non-technical and non-NSR/PSD Basic and Simple technical modifications require public notice under OAR 340 division 209; or

-(B) Issuance of non-NSR/PSD Moderate and Complex technical modifications require public notice in accordance with OAR 340 division 209 for Category II permit actions.
+(B) Public notice as a Category II permit action for non-NSR/PSD Moderate and Complex technical modifications under OAR 340 division 209.

 [ED.
 NOTE: Tables referenced are available from DEQ.]